domy-2018/rubiks/README.md

 ### Detailed Design

-A cube is represented by:
+A 2x2 cube is represented by:
     - 8 corners
-    - 12 edges
-    - 6 centres

 The following is the list of all the corner positions:
     - Front Left Up position (FLU)